12 Free Things to do in Greenville, South Carolina

 American baseball player Joseph Jackson, better known as “Shoeless Joe Jackson,” lived in Greenville for many years and even returned homesick after being banned from baseball.
 His childhood home was moved from its’ original location and turned into a museum across from Flour Field, home to the Greenville Drive, an affiliate of the Boston Red Sox.

-Anyone who follows baseball or has seen the fantastic Field of Dreams movie knows that Shoeless Joe Jackson story.
-He was banned from baseball during the 1919 Chicago Black Sox scandal in which the team was accused of fixing the game.
+Anyone who follows baseball regularly or has seen the fantastic Field of Dreams movie knows that Shoeless Joe Jackson story.
+He was banned from baseball during the 1919 Chicago Black Sox scandal.
+If you are unfamiliar with baseball, the scandal involved the team fixing the game.

 An interesting side note on the history of the “Shoeless Joe Jackson” nickname.
 During a game, Joe threw his cleats off as blisters from his new shoes were hurting his feet.

 Free tours are available, or you can simply browse around the house Joe actually lived in and view the various memorabilia now adorning the walls.
-For anyone who loves baseball or the classic Field of Dreams, this is a must- see while in town.
+Baseball lovers – this is a must- see while in town.

 Location: 356 Field St.